MaartenBaert/xorminator/doc/architecture.md

 are amplified over time and result in drastically different outcomes.
-Even when the oscillator is started from the same initial state multiple times, it will experience different thermal noise each time, which will cause it to rapidly diverge and produce an completely different waveform.
+Even when the oscillator is started from the same initial state multiple times, it will experience different thermal noise each time, which will cause it to rapidly diverge and produce a completely different waveform.

 The oscillator has a reset signal that can be used to shut it down when not in use, which saves power and ensures that the oscillator always starts from a